Student Health Fee

 When visiting Cornell Health, students who pay the Student Health Fee have ...

-- A $10 COPAY for medical, counseling, nutrition, and physical therapy visits
+- A $10 COPAY for most medical and mental health visits (some visits have no charge)

 - No additional charges for x-rays, procedures, and lab tests performed at Cornell Health